GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

    </details>

-2. Refer to [OpenCore Post-Install](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend) to customize the `CPUFriendDataProvider.kext` HWP parameter file according to personal needs, put Enter `/EFI/OC/Kexts/` to replace the file with the same name, enable `/EFI/OC/config.plist` file Kernel > Add > 10 and 11.<br>
+2. Refer to [OpenCore Post-Install](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend) to customize the `CPUFriendDataProvider.kext` HWP parameter file according to personal needs, put Enter `/EFI/OC/Kexts/` to replace the file with the same name, Turn on `/EFI/OC/Config.plist`  Kernel > Add > 10 and 11.<br>
    ![](https://raw.githubusercontent.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/master/Images/Explain/ProperTree_Kernel_CPU.png)
    *Neither iMac19,2 nor iMacPro1,1 support HWP, no need to try.
 The iMac19,1 SMBIOS is recommended for users with integrated graphics, and the Macmini8,1 SMBIOS for users with only integrated graphics.
 Attached in the directory is the 9600K HWP parameter file that I customized according to my personal habits.
-It is not recommended to enable it directly, and it is not recommended for other processor users to enable it.*
+It is not recommended to enable it directly, and it is not recommended for other CPU users to enable it.*

 ## Q&A
 #### 1. What should I do if the Apple logo is displayed abnormally when booting?